According to recent statistics, 61% of the UK’s workforce is disengaged, and it’s costing the UK economy £340 billion a year.

 Here are a few helpful things to consider when putting together an employee engagement strategy for your company.

 According to employee engagement theory, one of the most important aspects of engagement in the workplace stems from having a ‘WHY’.

-To encourage staff engagement, identify the big ‘WHY’ of your brand or company.
-This is often referred to as your company’s ‘Mission Statement’.
+To encourage staff engagement, identify the big ‘WHY’ of your brand or company – you might know this as your company’s mission statement.

 For example, Google have: “Organise the world’s information and make it universally useful,” while Whole Foods have: “Help support the health, well-being, and healing of both people – customers, Team Members, and business organisations in general – and the planet.”

 By articulating your brand’s particular ‘WHY’ and values – this will help clarify not just your company’s purpose but the purpose of your employees.
 This, in turn, helps outline the ideal standards and methods which are needed to achieve this purpose.

 The way you communicate with your staff, as well as how often you do so, can affect how engaged they are.

 Employees with a good rapport with their management are more likely to stay on the ball.
 If they feel ignored or like their line manager doesn’t even know their name, disengagement levels will undoubtedly rise.